taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 1

 We see a tall, willowy woman, long golden-red hair tucked loosely into a hair net and falling softly to her shoulders, wearing a simple sleeveless shirt and baggy trousers in the style of [shalwar kameez](https://en.wikipedia.org/wiki/Shalwar_kameez).
-She is smiling and checking a beautifully laid out home hydroponics garden.
+She is smiling and checking a beautifully laid out home hydroponics garden, brightly lit by artificial light.
 POV is angled slightly up, as if we are viewing from the eyes of a small child.
+The walls and ceiling behind the willowy woman are made of carved rock.

-Asoka: *"Mom."*
+Asoka: *"Mom..."*

-We see the same willowy woman, now from the back, as she uses a desk similar to Iúna's desk, but a bit sleeker, elegantly simple, seemingly made of canvas and wood.
+We see the same willowy woman, now from the back, as she uses a desk similar to Iúna's desk, but a bit sleeker, elegantly simple, seemingly made of beautifully woven canvas and elaborately carved wood.
 Above the desk float three enormous grains: rice, wheat, and corn.
 Each grain is diagramatically labeled with genetic information about the grain, which we cannot read from this distance.
 POV is from behind a elaborately embroidered tapestry.
 A mechapet in the shape of a black guillemot perches on the woman's shoulder as the woman examines the grains with concern.
+Again, we are inside a rock structure, with no natural light; all lighting comes from the enormous grains of light floating above the desk and many cleanly-burning, gently flickering candles scattered around the room.

 Asoka: *"Mom?"*

-We see the willowy woman again, being escorted away by World Government military police.
-POV is over the shoulder of another adult (João).
-We see Asoka's hand and arm reaching out towards the willowy woman.
+We see the willowy woman again, being roughly dragged away by demonic, shadowy, enormous dark gray wolves with glowing eyes, one red and one green.
+POV is over the shoulder of another adult (João), who is on the ground, leg bloody and twisted behind him in a terrible way.
+We see Asoka's hand and arm frantically reaching out towards the willowy woman.
+Furniture is knocked over, dishes and glasses are broken, wall tapestry and clothing are torn.
+The willowy woman looks furious, but even as she struggles with the demon-wolves she throws a hand towards Asoka and screams "Stay back!!"

 Asoka: *"Mom!!"*

+### Page 2

+The dreams swirls into a dark tunnel, greenish lighting revealing crumbling walls, puddles of brackish water along the ground, and occassional stretches of salvaged chain-linked fence.
+We see a very young Asoka running down this tunnel, sweating, panting, frantic.

+Asoka looks over their shoulder, behind them, terrified.

+An enormous demon wolf, fangs bared, eyes flashing, lunges at Asoka.

 ## Chapter 3

+### Page 1

+**"October 5, 2119: International Space Exploration Corps, Gemini Youth Station"**

+Small panel, a thin strip across the top of the page: We see dilated eyes in profile, large and golden, framed by long reddish lashes, shocked open by difficult dreams.

+The rest of the page: We see a beautiful little forest glade, seemingly in late spring.
+A tall blue jacaranda tree gently dips its purple flower-laden branches down to two teens lying on their sides on a bed of ferns and blossoms.

+One has long, reddish-dirty-blonde hair that pools out from under their head.
+Freckles sprinkle a long aquiline nose and light olive cheeks.
+Though their facial features are delicate, their jaw is strong and their shoulders are broad.
+Their long limbs and tall, willowy frame are covered in simply cut and un-dyed clothing similar to the woman from the dream, a sleeveless shirt and baggy trousers in the style of [shalwar kameez](https://en.wikipedia.org/wiki/Shalwar_kameez).
+The arms are thin but strongly muscled.
+Bare feet peek out at the bottom of the trousers.
+Behind their head is a casually folded pile of fabric - a head veil, gloves, and socks in the style of the traditional korean [beoseon](https://en.wikipedia.org/wiki/Beoseon).

+The other is much smaller and darker skinned.
+Thick, curly, dark brown hair is cut into a short afro with elaborate patterns shaved into it.
+This one sleeps topless, wearing only long baggy trousers similar to the other teen's trousers, but dyed a deep saturated red and elaborately embroidered.

+The two teens are curled into complementary fetal positions, the tall pale one spooning the smaller darker one from behind.
+The tall one's arms wrap around the little one's torso, one arm draped across a set of well-defined abdominal muscles, the other covering the little one's breasts and tangled in a pair of dark arms.

+Asoka: *"Why now?"*

+### Page 2

+The tall one turns their nose away from the crook of the little one's neck and looks up at the blue jacaranda tree.
+They lift the arm that was draped over the little one's stomach and reach their hand up towards the branches.

+Asoka: *"Why do I dream of Death Dogs today?"*

+We see Asoka's hand backlit against the sunlight filtering through the tree branches, Asoka's long fingers haloed with golden dust.

+Asoka: *"Mom..."*

+We see a brief, blurry flash of the willowy woman from Asoka's dreams.

+Asoka: *"Am I throwing away my chance to be free?
+To escape the dirty water, the dirty air, the dirty politicians...?"*

+We see Asoka staring up at the tree, arm that was raised now resting across their forehead as they contemplate, face passive.
+Dappled shadows of the tree leaves and flowers play on Asoka's face.

+Asoka: *"No...it's too similar to the Green Havens.
+The same patterns are here..."*

+We see Asoka's eyes, steely with determination.

+Asoka: *"Someone is weaponizing our food **again**."*

+### Page 3

+**"2 days ago..."**

+We see a neat row of clean white tubs, each packed with edible crop plants like lettuce, chives, kale, onions, and radishes.

+Min, off-panel: **"Just *look*."**

 ### Page 1